-The program has developed videos, used television and radio and, in some countries, especially Mozambique, has embarked on an innovative delivery of information to farmers and rural communities through SMS/mobile phone technology mainly through the assistance of QAAFI team.
-There is need to enhance ICT system in the program particularly on SMS-based tools for site-specific decision support to deliver:
+The program has developed a variety of communications products such as videos, television and radio programs and, in some countries, especially Mozambique, has embarked on an innovative delivery of information to farmers and rural communities through SMS/mobile phone technology.

-In all SIMLESA operational countries, it was noted that farmers, key stakeholders and members of the community were ready to work and scale out the program technologies.
-Participatory methodologies used in the selection process of the best bet technologies empowered the communities and gave them a sense of ownership.
-Farmers’ efforts were also being complemented by the established local agricultural innovation platforms (AIPS) giving more sense of belonging.
-This enables effective transfer of SIMLESA technologies to many farmers in a sustainable manner.
+In all SIMLESA operational countries, participatory scaling methods have been used at various points in the research to farmer chain.
+These efforts have been complemented by the establishment of local agricultural innovation platforms (AIPS) giving more sense of belonging.
+This enables effective transfer of technologies to many farmers in a sustainable manner.

 SIMLESA has been mindful of the need to sustain program activities and benefits in selected communities and beyond as evidenced by the strategic choice of implementing through NARS.
 However, there is need to develop a comprehensive and documented exit strategy through consultative process of key stakeholders.